chiarawilden/wave/README.md

 # Decentralized Wave Portal 👋🏽

-Today was a great day!!
-I finally finished my first fully functional decentralized app, thanks to [Buildspace](https://buildspace.so)!
+Today was a great day!
+I finally finished my first fully functional decentralized app, thanks to [Buildspace](https://buildspace.so).
 I'm super proud of this project.
-I think this is my favorite thing I've ever built ever 😁🤩
+I think this is my favorite thing I've ever built ever 🤩

 As usual, I ran into a few snags, but with some help from [the Buildspace community](https://discord.com/invite/vPmqZqgpsS) on Discord (thank you!)
 I was able to finish in under 1 week.